b2broker

 Check the broker’s offering and review the IB plans, including payment schemes, control level and duties.
 Finding and customising a suitable program is crucial for business longevity.

-Create and Spread Referal Links
+Create and Spread Referral Links

 Set a marketing strategy and agree with the broker on the compensation model.
 Then, build a network of unique links to register new clients and design your onboarding method.